MadBomber/aia/examples/README.md

 ### 28 — Model Switching

 `28_model_switching.sh` — Demonstrates the `/model` directive for switching models mid-conversation.
 Conversation history is transferred to the new model so it has full context of everything discussed before the switch.
-Part 1 asks a question with `qwen3` (Jade), switches to `phi4-mini` (Quark) via `/model ollama/phi4-mini`, then asks a follow-up that requires the previous exchange for context.
+Part 1 asks a question with `qwen3` (Tobor), switches to `phi4-mini` (Quark) via `/model ollama/phi4-mini`, then asks a follow-up that requires the previous exchange for context.

 **Requires:** `expect` (pre-installed on macOS), `phi4-mini` model (auto-pulled if missing).